Faith-based & Community Organizations Can Help End Trafficking

 Raise awareness about the National Human Trafficking Hotline

 Victims, survivors, and concerned community members can contact the hotline at 1-888-373-7888, through text messaging (233733), and through online chat 24 hours a day in multiple languages.
 Since 2007, the Hotline has received reports of over 35,000 cases of potential trafficking across the US and US territories and connected survivors to critical services.
 In 2018, HHS will increase public awareness and outreach efforts to faith-based and community organizations to strengthen our national response to human trafficking.
-Stay tuned for new posters, brochures, and other materials and take part in the HHS Look Beneath the Surface public awareness campaign so everyone knows that help is available for victims of trafficking.
+Access our new poster and brochure for faith-based and community organizations.
+Take part in the HHS Look Beneath the Surface public awareness campaign so everyone knows that help is available for victims of trafficking.

 Learn to identify and respond to human trafficking